matematikk-mooc/kpas-api/readme.md

 ### Technologies

-* PHP 7.2 or newer
+* PHP 7.2 or newer.
 * Laravel 5.8 or newer
 * MySQL 5.7 or newer / MariaDB 10 or newer

 ### Installation

-To install project on new server, please perform actions in following order:
+To install project on new server , please perform actions in following order:

 ```$xslt
 # Generate SSH key